 We use transcripts of quarterly earnings calls held by publicly listed firms to construct time-varying measures of the attention paid by call participants to firm-level climate change exposure.
-The measures are constructed using the entire earnings call, including both the management presentation and the Q&A session with analysts.
-10 The transcripts are collected from the Refinitiv Eikon database.
-We use the complete set of English-language transcripts from the year 2002 to 2020.
+The measures are constructed using the entire earnings call, including both the management presentation and the Q&A session with analysts.10 The transcripts are collected from the Refinitiv Eikon database.
+We use the complete set of Englishlanguage transcripts from 2002 to 2020.
 Unless indicated otherwise, as most of our other data vary at the year level, we average quarterly transcript-based measures for each firm.
-We exclude countries with 150 or less firm-year observations and drop SIC codes 9900-9999 ("Non-classifiable").
+We exclude countries with 150 or fewer firm-year observations and drop SIC codes 9900-9999 ("Non-classifiable").
 Our final sample includes 86,152 firm-year observations from 10,673 firms headquartered in 34 countries.
-Variable definitions are presented in Appendix A. 11
+Variable definitions are presented in the Appendix.11